scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Sacrificial Dagger.*** *Melee Attack:* 4 AP, 3/1/1/0/0</br>Deals 1 wound and 1 wound die in damage.
+***Sacrificial Dagger.*** *Melee Attack:* 4 AP, 3/1/1/0/0 - Deals 1 wound and 1 wound die in damage.

-***Summoning.*** *Maneuver, Special:* 7 AP, 3/0/0/0/0</br>Summon an Imp for each success.
+***Summoning.*** *Maneuver, Special:* 7 AP, 3/0/0/0/0 - Summon an Imp for each success.
 Can only be used once per day, the Imps return to the abyss after 10 minutes.

-***Insane Whispers.*** *Maneuver, Range 10:* 6 AP, 0/4/1/0/0</br>Whisper insanities into a target creatures mind.
+***Insane Whispers.*** *Maneuver, Range 10:* 6 AP, 0/4/1/0/0 - Whisper insanities into a target creatures mind.
 The target makes an Intelligence save, on fail becoming insane for 10 minutes.
 While insane at the start of your round roll a normal die: Success you act normally, Blank you move randomly muttering gibberish, and fail you make a single weapon attack against a random creature in range.
 Every time you take damage or a creature spends 5 AP to break your insanity you may make the save again.

-***Shadow Bolt.*** *Maneuver, Ranged Attack:* 9 AP, 2/2/1/0/0</br>Fire a barrage of 3 shadow bolts at up up to 3 targets in range.
+***Shadow Bolt.*** *Maneuver, Ranged Attack:* 9 AP, 2/2/1/0/0 - Fire a barrage of 3 shadow bolts at up up to 3 targets in range.
 The target makes a Defense roll, taking 2 wound die per shadow bolt in death damage on hit and gaining Hex 1 on crit.
 ___

 #### Ephial